DELTechnology/delt-core/README.md

 # Package `delt-core`
-Core functionalities to work with DECL libraries
+Core functionalities to work with DECL libraries.

-## Software requirements
+## Software requirements and installation

 Download Miniconda (select the installer that matches your operating system): https://docs.anaconda.com/miniconda.
 For macOS users: Choose the `pkg` installer, if you prefer a standard graphical installation process.
 If you are comfortable using the terminal, you can also use the `bash` installer.
 After installation, open the terminal and verify the installation by typing `conda --version`.